Enhanced Contour Tracking: a Time-Varying Internal Model Principle-Based Approach: System description in time/position domain

-Basically, in the position domain, the two-axis contouring control can be completely decoupled into the individual master axis control, and the slave axis control in the master-axis position domain.
-For multi-axis contouring control, one can similarly divide it into one master axis and other slave ones as follows,
+The decoupling of the multi-axis contouring task is enabled via the transformation of the system dynamics from the time to position domain.
+We illustrate the multi-axis decoupling by starting from a two-axis case, where the contouring task can be completely decoupled into the independent master axis control, and the slave axis control in the master-axis-based position domain~\cite{ouyang2012}.
+Then, a multi-axis case can be similarly handled by dividing the multiple axes into one master axis and other slave ones,

-where $n\in \N$ is the number of the axes, and $r_i, i=1,2,\cdots,n$ represent the axial contouring references, and $x_{\rm 1}$ represents the position of the master axis.
-The functions $g(\cdot), i=1,2,\cdots,n$ represent the expressions of $r_i$ in time domain, while the functions $f(\cdot), i=1,2,\cdots,n$ represent those in the position domain.
-Note that with the increase of the number of slave axes, the only burden of control is to apply the same tracking controller to the increased slave axis.
+where $n\in \N$ is the number of the axes, and $r_i~(i=1,2,\cdots,n)$ represent the axial contouring references, and $y_{\rm 1}$ represents the position of the master axis.
+The functions $g_i(\cdot)~(i=1,2,\cdots,n)$ represent the expressions of $r_i$ in time domain, while the functions $f_i(\cdot)~(i=2,3,\cdots,n)$ represent those in the position domain.
+Indeed, $r_i=f_i(y_1)$ is an implicit function of the two-variable function $F_i(y_1,\,r_i)=0$, which describes the characteristics of the contour, i.e., the relationship between the master axis and each slave axis.

+Note that with the increased number of slave axes, the only burden of control is to apply the same tracking controller to the increased slave axis.
 Consequently, the multi-axis system can be divided into subsystems, and each of them has an individual slave axis, while all of them share the same master axis.
 More precisely, an $n$-dimensional contour tracking can be treated as a combination of $(n-1)$ numbers of two-dimensional contours.
 That is why the position domain framework is well suited for multi-axis contour tracking.

-Without loss of generality, it is assumed that the number of slave axes is $1$ for the ease of the notation burden and presentation in the rest of the paper.
+The decoupling is completed by modeling every two-axis subsystem in the position domain.
+Without loss of generality, we can mainly work on one two-axis contouring subsystem, containing one master axis (with subscript $1$) and one slave axis (with subscript $2$) for the ease of the notation burden and presentation in the rest of the paper. \begin{remark} In a multi-axis motion system, it is preferred to choose the axis of the lowest motion precision as the master axis.
+It is because the control of the slave axis in position domain is capable of compensating the contour errors caused by the master axis. \end{remark}

+To extend the class of contours to be tracked, we study the expressions of contour signals in position domain, and design an extended position domain framework in what follows.